JunoNgx/crisp-game-lib-tutorial/README.md

 CrispGameLib priotizes simplicity and leanness of the game, taking care of many common elements, allowing the developer to focus on the creating gameplay, prototyping and getting the game to a playable state.
 Here are some notable facts:

 * Games are playable only on web browsers, presented as [HTML5 canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).
-* The gameloop, collision detection, and high scores, are automatically handled the hood.
+* The gameloop, collision detection, and high scores, are automatically handled under the hood.
 * All drawn sprites are limited to squared shapes of a preset of 16 colours.
 * Custom sprites are limited to the size of 6x6, represented by characters defined in the array `characters []` (more on this later).
 * Audio and music are procedurally generated and limited to a set of 8 sound effects (also, more on this later).
 * Control is restricted to one pointer, controlled with mouse or single touch.

 Needless to say, like most game engines and libraries out there, CrispGameLib is great for a particular kind of games, and not so great for others.
 If you are making a massive open world RPG with a lot of fine tuning and complex systems, this is not going to cut it.
-On the other hand, if you are prototyping an idea for smartphones you have in mind, or just looking for something you can spend on for less than an afternoon, here's a great choice of tool.
+On the other hand, if you are prototyping an idea for smartphones you have in mind, or just looking for something small you can spend on for less than an afternoon, here's a great choice of tool.

 A game speaks a million words, so do check out [Kenta's works][aba-asa] and [mine][cgl-jun] for a good idea of what this library can do.

 # The goal

 This is a project driven tutorial.
 We are going to learn gamedev by making a very particular game: [Charge Rush RE][crr], which is my own remake of the mgl.coffee-powered [CHARGE RUSH][cro] by Kenta himself.
 This is a game I have massively enjoyed for many years over, which also has a great balance of simplicity, complexity, and depth, in from both gameplay and gamedev perspectives.
 These are great properties for a learning project.
-I will also make small deviations from my release to facilitate the tutorial.
+The final game does have some small deviations, which you can take a look at [here]().

 At the end of the tutorial, besides having your own version of Charge Rush running and working, hopefully you'll have a good idea of:
-* The software architecture and thinking process to create a game with CrispGameLib.
+* The code structure and thinking process to create a game with CrispGameLib.
 * Using GameCrispLib features, including drawing, resolving collisions, using audio, and managing scores.
 * How game data are structured, accessed, and iterated in container arrays, with or without using CrispGameLib built-in functions (`times()` and `remove()`).

 Bonus things that would be extremely great if you could get an understanding of:
-* How to distribute and deploy a CrispGameLib game on the web via GitHub Page.
 * How CrispGameLib works under the hood and its quirks.
 * How to optimize the collision detection processes.
 * The software development practices I discuss and your own opinionated preferences.
 * How to make your next game.
 * How to use *JSDoc* to benefit a Javascript project.
+* How to distribute and deploy a CrispGameLib game on the web via GitHub Page.

 # What you need